This webpage serves as a repository for Csound code used in my ongoing PhD research at The University of Birmingham.

 In my own working practice, all code is executed directly from a Mac Terminal CLI using appropriate flags for file output type, bit-depth, etc. If preferred, the user can add delimiting Options elements <CsOptions> </CsOptions> within the .csd file and add flags directly via a front-end.

 Comments are occasionally added on the same line as code; since these can be disregarded and deleted after some time, text is not normally wrapped to a defined limit within the editor.
-In practice, lines of code do not normally extend beyond 50 characters.
+In practice, lines of code do not normally exceed 50 characters.

 Generate 10-second, mono test signal for studio loudspeaker calibration.